GeoTecINIT/nativescript-wearos-sensors/README.md

 data from the IMU sensors (i.e., accelerometer and gyroscope), the magnetometer, the heart rate and the GPS of a paired Android WearOS smartwatch (if the corresponding sensor is available in the device).

-The Android WearOS smartwatch must run a counterpart application built using the native [_WearOSSensors_](https://github.com/GeoTecINIT/WearOSSensors) library.
+The Android WearOS smartwatch must run a counterpart application built using the native [_WearOS Sensors_](https://github.com/GeoTecINIT/WearOSSensors) library.
 Then, the smartphone application can request the smartwatch to start/stop the collection of the specified sensor, and the smartwatch will send the collected samples to the smartphone application.

+> [!WARNING]
-> **Warning**: An application using this plugin is completely useless if there is not a counterpart application
+> An application using this plugin is completely useless if there is not a counterpart application
-> build with the _WearOSSensors_ library installed in the paired smartwatch.
+> build with the _WearOS Sensors_ library installed in the paired smartwatch.
 In other words, the smartphone can not
 > work by itself alone.
 It requires a smartwatch to work.

 The data collection can be started both from the smartphone and from the paired smartwatch.
 In addition. the plugin offers